pshenmic/dash-dex-p2p/README.md

-# dash_money
+# Local Money

-A new Flutter project.
+Flutter codebase for a decentralized P2P marketplace built on the Dash blockchain.

 ## Getting Started